RobTillaart/UUID/README.md

 # UUID

-Arduino Library for generating UUID strings.
+Arduino library for generating UUID strings.

 ## Description

 This experimental library provides a UUID generator.

-The basis for the UUID is a pseudo random number generator.
+The basis for the UUID is a Marsaglia pseudo random number generator.
 This must be seeded with two random numbers to get real usable UUID's.

-In such this is for experimental sue only.
+In such this is for experimental use only.

 Tested on Arduino UNO only.

 // e.g. 20D24650-D900-E34F-DE49-8964AB3EB46D
+// version uuid?
+// layout  rfc4122

 ## Interface